mlrun/mlrun/docs/runtimes/using-functions.md

     context.log_dataset("mydf", df=df, stats=True)
 ```

-example, creating the context objects from the environment:
+Example of creating the context objects from the environment:

 ```python
 if __name__ == "__main__":